phel-lang / web-skeleton

 Phel is a functional Lisp that compiles to PHP.
 This

-skeleton is the fastest way to start a small web app written in Phel: a
+skeleton is the fastest way to start a small Phel web app: routed HTTP server,

-routed HTTP server, JSON + HTML responses, middleware, a 404 handler, and a
+JSON + HTML responses, middleware, request validation, a 404 handler, and tests

 Quick start